playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaDatabase.md

 ## Obtaining a JDBC connection

-There are several ways to retrieve a JDBC connection.
-The simplest way is:
+There is several ways to retrieve a JDBC connection.
+The first is the most simple:

 ```scala
 val connection = DB.getConnection()